ma-ji/css/docs/index.md

 	- [Regular Expressions in Python](https://www.datacamp.com/courses/regular-expressions-in-python)
 	- [Introduction to Data Visualization with Seaborn](https://www.datacamp.com/courses/introduction-to-data-visualization-with-seaborn)

-### Recommended online tutorials

-1. If you don't have any Python programming experience, [take this course first](https://www.coursera.org/learn/python) (you can audit this course for free).
-2. You should be familiar with all the topics covered by [this tutorial](https://www.learnpython.org/) before class.

 ### Grading
 40% [assignments](/assignments/), 20% [presentation of datasets](/data_topic/), and 40% [final project](/final/).